Uber Driver Attacked in San Francisco After Refusing Ride to 3 Women Over No Mask

 The driver's surveillance video, widely circulated on social media, shows the three women then become verbally abusive toward the driver.
 One of the women reached over the driver’s seat and grabbed the driver’s cellphone, but Khadka was able to get it back, police said.
 The woman also yanked the driver's mask off, breaking the bands that secure it, the video shows.

 "I just truly wanted to get out of there as soon as possible.
-I wanted them to leave my car," said Khadka.
+I wanted them to leave my car," Khadka said.

 When the women exited the car, one of them reached into an open window and sprayed what was believed to be pepper spray toward the driver, police said.
 The women then fled.

-“I was frightened, scared," said Khadka.
+“I was frightened, scared," Khadka said.
 "I have never experienced that kind of intimidation in my life."

 The community is rallying around him.
 Without asking, more than $20,000 has been raised for him on GoFundMe for lost wages, and to clean out his car and any legal fees he’ll need.

 “I am truly amazed by the support I got.
-It’s overwhelming and I really appreciate it,” said Khadka.
+It’s overwhelming, and I really appreciate it,” Khadka said.

 Khadka says Uber first offered him $20, then $120.